-Before starting the blog about Shaheed Minar – Cloud Kissing Monument, first make it a point what the word SHAHEED signifies …Shaheed, both Bengali and Hindi term, means the soldier or revolutionist who really love their mother land, can sacrifice their life with a smile on their face, that soldiers are honored as Shaheed…Shaheed for country..
+Before starting the blog about Shaheed Minar – Cloud Kissing Monument, first make it a point what the word SHAHEED signifies …Shaheed, both Bengali and Hindi term, means the soldier or revolutionist who really love their motherland, can sacrifice their life with a smile on their face, that soldiers are honored as Shaheed…Shaheed for the country..

 Now introducing a brief history about Shaheed Minar…

-Shaheed minar, one of the iconic monument of Kolkata, which have a height of 48mtr stands with pride face up towards the sky from the year 1828, formerly known as the Ochterlony Monument, was constructed in the honor of Major-general Sir David Ochterlony, commander of the British East India Company, to memorialize both his successful defense of Delhi against the Marathas in 1804 and the victory of the East India Company’s armed forces over the Gurkhas in the Anglo-Nepalese War.
-It was designed by J.P.
-Parker.
+Shaheed Minar, one of the iconic monument of Kolkata, which has a height of 48mtr stands with pride face up towards the sky from the year 1828, formerly known as the Ochterlony Monument, was constructed in the honor of Major-general Sir David Ochterlony, commander of the British East India Company, to memorialize both his successful defense of Delhi against the Marathas in 1804 and the victory of the East India Company’s armed forces over the Gurkhas in the Anglo-Nepalese War.
+J.P.
+Parker designed the structure.